 2 tablespoons Frangelico or liqueur of your choice

-In large pyrex measuring cup, heat cream, butter and corn syrup in microwave till just starting to bubble.
+In a large pyrex measuring cup, heat cream, butter and corn syrup in microwave till just starting to bubble.
 Remove from microwave and stir till combined.
 Cool for about 5 minutes, then add to chocolate and whisk to combine.
-Add Frangelico, then refrigerate 15-30 minutes till mixture is almost cooled to room temperature.
+Add Frangelico, then refrigerate 15-30 minutes till the mixture is almost cooled to room temperature.
 Beat with electric mixer till it reaches the consistency of frosting.

 8 ounces semisweet chocolate ( I made half a batch of caramels and half a batch of ganache)

 Milk: 45°C > 27°C > 30°C

 White: 45°C > 27°C > 29°C

 • Place about ⅔ of the chocolate in a heatproof bowl